linkerd/linkerd/README.md

 :balloon: Welcome to linkerd! :wave:

-linkerd is transparent *service mesh*, designed to make modern applications safe and sane by transparently adding service discovery, load balancing, failure handling, instrumentation, and routing to all inter-service communication.
+linkerd is a transparent *service mesh*, designed to make modern applications safe and sane by transparently adding service discovery, load balancing, failure handling, instrumentation, and routing to all inter-service communication.

 linkerd (pronouned "linker-DEE") acts as a transparent HTTP/gRPC/thrift/etc proxy, and can usually be dropped into existing applications with a minimum of configuration, regardles of what language they're written in.
 It works with many common protocols and service discovery backends, including scheduled environments like Mesos and Kubernetes.

 linkerd is built on top of [Netty][netty] and [Finagle][finagle], a